 The shelf has also received a revamped look to it along with the messages and dialer app.

 Unfortunately, the update has also brought OnePlus’s own messaging and calculator app.
-Luckily; one can easily remove the Google apps and use OnePlus’s applications in order to avoid bloat ware.
-The usual N features have also been integrated in the phone along with the Doze On-The-GO.
-The performance has improved after the Nougat update and animations and app opening is smooth than ever before.
+Luckily; one can easily remove the Google apps and use OnePlus’s applications in order to avoid bloatware.
+The usual N features have also been integrated into the phone along with the Doze On-The-GO.
+The performance has improved after the Nougat update and animations and app opening are smoother than ever before.